Analytical calculation of self-force effects on a scalar particle in an eccentric orbit around a Schwarzschild black hole: Scalar Field in eccentric motion around a Schwarzschild black hole

-Finally, we are able to evaluate the time domain field $\psi(t,r,\theta,\phi)$ at the particle's position, i.e. $(r,\theta,\phi)\to(r_p(t),\pi/2,\phi_p(t))$.
-The resulting expression is, however, divergent and must be suitably regularized through the mode-sum regularization \cite{Barack:1999wf,Barack:2009ux}.
-This method is well motivated, as Eq.~\eqref{eq:scal_field} corresponds to the retarded field $\psi^{\text{ret}}(t,r,\theta,\phi)$, which is divergent at the particle location by construction, while its individual spherical-harmonic mode remain finites.
+The final steps involve the summation over $(l,m)$-modes but, more crucially, the evaluation of the time domain field $\psi(t,r,\theta,\phi)$ at the particle's position, i.e. $(r,\theta,\phi)\to(r_p(t),\pi/2,\phi_p(t))$.
+The resulting expression is, however divergent and must be suitably regularized through the mode-sum regularization \cite{Barack:1999wf,Barack:2009ux}.
+This method is well motivated, as Eq.~\eqref{eq:scal_field} corresponds to the retarded field $\psi^{\text{ret}}(t,r,\theta,\phi)$, which is divergent at the particle location by construction, while its individual spherical-harmonic modes remain finite.
 The regularized field $\psi_{\text{R}}(t)$ can be thus computed by subtracting from each $l$-mode a suitable regulator $B(t)$ which does not depend on $l$.

 The first step is to sum over $m$ as